Every year we get lots of parents asking us how to make a festival with kids fun rather than a weekend of stress.

 Children get very tired traipsing around a sprawling festival site all day.
 If the ground is muddy, strollers are impossible but you may be OK with a 3 wheeler.
 We found ones with big thin wheels the best as they glide through the mud better.
 If you haven’t got one of those any more, you’ll probably resort to a lot of carrying so get a hip seat to help with the strain.
-Or hire/buy a lovely wooden wagon.
+Or hire/buy a festival wagon.

 Sure you may have circled loads of must-see acts, but if you’re having a good time where you are then why shatter that moment by running off to another stage?
 Enjoy the moment that you are in.